 “Hence our conclusion that no one knows better than the employer himself which employee is important for the business.
 He knows how much profit the employee brings, how critical and indispensable he is to his business model.
 Therefore, if we give all businesses the opportunity to make reservations, moreover, to choose those who are booked themselves, this will at least partially remove the anxiety and unpredictability that has developed around the mobilization,” said the head of the committee.

-Natalukha focused on the fact that at the moment there is no draft law on this issue, and now the concept is only being tested for the validity or fallacy of certain hypotheses and assumptions, within the framework of which the idea of self-reservation of employees by employers is being considered, subject to working “in white”.
+Natalukha focused on the fact that at the moment there is no draft law on this issue, and now the concept is only being tested for the validity or fallacy of certain hypotheses and assumptions, within the framework of which the idea of self-reservation of employees by employers is being considered, subject to working “white-label”.

 “Further, if some hypotheses are confirmed and others are refuted, we will also have a process of presenting this concept to colleagues, officials, and the country’s leadership.
-Only after this, when (and if) the concept is agreed upon, will it be possible to move on to its formalization, because it is important that all responsible parties are on the same page and understand what the expectations are from this idea, and what the risks are,” emphasized Natalukha.
+Only after this, when (and if) the concept is agreed upon, will it be possible to move on to its formalization, because it is important that all responsible parties are on the same page and understand what the expectations are from this idea and what the risks are,” emphasized Natalukha.